Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Output

 The Weld Result object writes a property and result csv files to the solver files directory of the analysis.
-These files are used by the Weld Report features and can easily be imported to Word or Excel.
+These files are used by the Worksheet Preview and Weld Report features and can easily be imported to Word or Excel.

 Output csv files

 Each Weld Result object also outputs a csv file named after the result object in the solver files sub folder “Weld Strength” for each result set (or time).
 This file contains listing of all result items for all nodes based on the selected result properties.
 This file can be used for plotting path results in e.g. Microsoft Excel or perform load step combinations or other post processing tasks.
-The results can then be plotted back using the app CSV Plot (Free on ANSYS app store).
+The results can then be plotted back using the app CSV Plot (Free on EDRMedeso GitHub pages).

 The results are grouped for each chain of edges and sorted with respect to the edge connectivity.
 The group average is identified by Node Id = 0 and Sect Id = 0.
 The section average is identified by Node Id = 0.